 Below are the examples to Concatenate Excel Columns.

 We will start with a simple one.
 Let’s suppose you have “First Name” in one column and “Last Name” in the second column and you want to get the full name by combining them.

-Drag the Formula to get the Result to rest of cells.
+- Drag the Formula to get the Result to the rest of the cells.